roku674/Systems-Software/README.md

 # Systems Software
- Code from Systems Software class, mostly C/C++ code
+ Code from Systems Software class and possibly other c/c++ code, mostly C/C++ code

 This code is free to use unless you're using it to cheat in class, that's a nono